 To pick an easy example, it would have been fairly uncontroversial even five years ago to say that men should not be allowed to compete in women’s sports, regardless of what they might subjectively “identify as.”
 And yet, this is now a subject contention across a number of sports, including mixed martial arts and powerlifting.
 What’s more, having the wrong opinion and expressing it publicly might make you the subject of a public shaming, up to and including losing your job and being de facto blacklisted from your industry.

 The point isn’t to litigate the specific topic of trans identified men competing in women’s sports.
 We use this only as one example of a broader cultural shift.
+Whether you’re moving down the street or across the state, https://gorillamovers.com/ has the expertise and resources to get your move done right.
 Another, far more troubling development, is how quickly a significant and powerful minority of Americans grew to believe that America is a fundamentally racist country and that white Americans are somehow uniquely evil by virtue of their birth.

 Both of the above are extreme viewpoints and would have been recognized as such even five years ago.
 Now, one can have one’s name blackened for taking the wrong viewpoint.